Finding Out the Schedule for Your Trial

 In Circuit Court, there are a few additional motions that a party may use.
 One is “in banc review,” outlined in Maryland Rule 2-551.
 Another one, available only in jury trials, is a Motion for Judgment Notwithstanding the Verdict, outlined in Maryland Rule 2-532.
 Read the Rules: MD Rules 2-551 and 2-532

 Finally, a party can always appeal to a higher court.
-However, the appeals process must start within 30 days of the entry of the judgment.
-Also, a party may move for a new trial, for an altered or amended judgment, or for a revised judgment, and then appeal.
+The appeals process must start within 30 days of the entry of the judgment.
+Also, a party may move for a new trial, for an altered or amended judgment, or for a revised judgment, and then appeal to a higher court.
 In these situations, the time to appeal is “stayed,” or delayed, until the court decides on the motion.
 A party then must file the notice of appeal within 30 days of the decision on the motion.